dinael2000/archaeo_mde_to_3D/README.md

-# 🤖 Leveraging Monocular Depth Estimation for the rapid 3D Digitization of Cultural Heritage Artefacts 🤖
+# 🤖 Leveraging Monocular Depth Estimation for the 3D Digitization of Cultural Heritage Artefacts 🤖

 ## Project Overview